Cutting-edge learning with the largest Jewish studies faculty in the world is at your fingertips at huc.edu!

 Dr. Leah Hochman’s new book, "The Ugliness of Moses Mendelssohn: Aesthetics, Religion & Morality in the Eighteenth Century" (Routledge Jewish Studies Series), examines the aesthetics of ugliness through the prism of one of our great philosophers.

-Director of the Louchheim School for Judaic Studies and Assistant Professor of Jewish Thought, HUC-JIR/Los Angeles
+Director of the Louchheim School for Judaic Studies and Associate Professor of Jewish Thought, HUC-JIR/Los Angeles

 Kaddish from the Rhine Valley to the Jezreel Valley: Crisis and Creativity

 Rabbi Dalia Marx presents "Kaddish from the Rhine Valley to the Jezreel Valley: Crisis and Creativity."

 Rabbi Aaron D. Panken Professor of Liturgy and Midrash, HUC-JIR/Jerusalem

 “Imagining the Jewish Future,” an academic symposium held during the Inauguration of Rabbi Aaron D. Panken, Ph.D., as President of HUC-JIR, initiated a renewed effort to elevate the level of discourse in our community and envision a vibrant, innovative, and achievable Reform Jewish future.
 Dr.

 Emily S. and Rabbi Bernard H. Mehlman Chair in Rabbinics; Professor of Codes and Responsa Literature, HUC-JIR/New York